nasa/CrisisMappingToolkit/README.md

       data sources in XML.

 The CMT is under heavy development, so expect frequent changes and additional features.
-Please contact Brian Coltin (brian.j.coltin@nasa.gov) with any questions.
+Please contact Brian Coltin (brian.j.coltin at nasa dot gov) with any questions.

 ## Installation